 It is a good idea to retain a lawyer, even for a Section 991c expungement, because you may also be eligible for a full expungement under Section 18.
 Your attorney can help assure that you meet the qualifications and can petition for full expungement once you meet all requirements.

-To learn more about deferred sentence expungement, juvenile record expungement, or full expungement of your arrest record, call at Law Firm of Oklahoma to discuss your case with a qualified attorney.
+To learn more about deferred sentence expungement, juvenile record expungement, or full expungement of your arrest record, call the Law Firm of Oklahoma at (405) 608-4990 to discuss your case with a qualified attorney.
 If you prefer, submit the confidential online case review form, and one of our expungement lawyers will get back with you to schedule a risk-free consultation.
 You have nothing to lose but your criminal record.
 Call today.